CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ##### postgres_exporter

-The following pgmonitor configuration files should be placed according to the following mapping:
+The following pgMonitor configuration files should be placed according to the following mapping:

 | pgmonitor Configuration File | System Location |
 |------------------------------|-----------------|